yuhexiong/ppt-gossiping-crawling-python/README.md

 # PPT Gossiping Crawling

-set pages you want to crawl in line 5
+Set pages you want to crawl in line 5

 ## Version